MisterSzled/qiskit_flashcodes/README.md

 # Qiskit v2.X Certification Study Flashcodes

-This repository is a collection of **Qiskit code-snippet flashcards** designed to study for the **IBM Quantum Qiskit v2.X Certification Exam**.
+This repository is a collection of **Qiskit code-snippet flashcards** derived from the documentation, designed for studying for the **IBM Quantum Qiskit v2.X Certification Exam**.
 Each folder explores one topic from the official exam guide in a **minimal, runnable example**.

 ---